mk74/SketchPadGL/README.md

 <h3>Program execution</h3>
 The program was developed for Mac Os X platform.
-It should work for any other platform after small changes in MakeFile.
-To run the program you need to go invoke the following command:
+It should work for any other platform after small changes in Makefile.
+To run the program, please invoke the following command:

 <b>make && ./sketchpad</b>

 <h3>User interface</h3>
 You may control the program by keyboard shortcuts and a pop-up menu.
-The latter is visible when right mouse button is depressed.
+The latter is visible when <b>right mouse button</b> is depressed.
 All keyboard shortcuts may be read from the pop-up menu.